uhlig-it/concourse-across-spike/README.markdown

 # Idea

-We have a list of regions where we compile a sales report for in a task.
+We have a [list of regions](meta/regions.json) where we compile a [sales report for in a task](tasks/compile-sales-report.yml).
 The list of regions is somewhat dynamic, and we decided to create a separate pipeline instance for each region.

-We will create a "meta" pipeline `regional-sales-instances` that updates all instances of the `regional-sales` pipeline whenever the list of regions changes.
+We will create a "meta" pipeline [`regional-sales-instances`](pipelines/regional-sales-instances.yml) that updates all instances of the [`regional-sales`](pipelines/regional-sales.yml) pipeline whenever the list of regions changes.

-TODO How to we deal with regions going away?
-Perhaps we'd delete or archive the pipeline.

 # Setting the meta pipeline